Promoting Fundamental British Values

 At Eynesbury Church of England Primary School, we teach these values across the whole curriculum, during Collective Worship and throughout the school day.
 We believe that modelling these values is key - tolerance and respect permeate our school culture.
 Pupils elect their own school councillors annually and develop school and class rules.
 We also plan a wide variety of extra-curricular trips and visitors to teach children about democracy in action (for example, a representative from the court) and which build respect for different faiths (for example our visit to the Bedford Faith Tour where the children visit a Sikh Gurdwarah, a mosque and a Christian church).

-Promoting British Values at Eynesbury Church of England Primary School
+Teaching and Promoting British Values at Eynesbury Church of England Primary School

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation